kelseyhightower/event-gateway-on-kubernetes/README.md

 ### Create a Subscription

 A [subscription](https://github.com/serverless/event-gateway#subscriptions) binds an event to a function.
-In this section you will create an HTTP event subscription that binds the `echo` cloud function to HTTP events recieved on `POST` method and `/` path pair:
+In this section you will create an HTTP event subscription that binds the `echo` cloud function to HTTP events recieved on the `POST` method and the `/` path pair:

 ```
 curl --request POST \